brooklyn-data/dbt_artifacts/README.md

 1. To initially create these tables, execute `dbt run-operation create_artifact_resources` ([source](macros/create_artifact_resources.sql)).
 This will create a stage and a table named `{{ target.database }}.dbt_artifacts.artifacts` — you can override this name using the variables listed in the Installation section, above.

 2. Add [operations](https://docs.getdbt.com/docs/building-a-dbt-project/hooks-operations/#operations) to your production run to load files into your table, via the `upload_artifacts` macro ([source](macros/upload_artifacts.sql)).
 You'll need to specify which files to upload through use of the `--args` flag.
+If these files aren't generated to the default `target` directory, you'll need to configure their location with `target_path`.
 Here's an example setup.
 ```txt
 $ dbt  seed
 $ dbt  run-operation upload_dbt_artifacts --args '{filenames: [manifest, run_results]}'